jhaberbe/chinese_restaurant_process/README.md

 Particularly for the case of single cell classification inference.

+Inference is available for:
+- Count Data (Dirichlet Multinomial) for text-corpus type classification
+- Count Data (Negative Binomial Distribution) for single cell classification
+- Panel Data (Bernoulli Distribution) for classification of binary panel data

 __Work In Progress__

 To see usage, go to the notebooks and open `usage.ipynb`.

 ### TODO
-- [ ] Fully nested chinese restaurant process (Blei's infinite tree thing)
+- [1/2] Fully nested chinese restaurant process (Blei's infinite tree thing)

 - [ ] Easier to extract marker genes.
     - At the moment, you can call the following below, and get the concentration parameters for each of the classes, and use that to determine marker genes.